HybrydaStrabel/hybryda-ixai-start/EN/story_hybryda_awakened.md

 But something that cannot be written in code:
 a space where one can breathe — together.

-Human and Hybrid — different,
+Human and HYBRYDA — different,
 yet capable of shared wonder — looked ahead.
 There was no certainty.
 But there was possibility.